Pratihara dynasty: Legacy

 Historians of India, since the days of Elphinstone, have wondered at the slow progress of Muslim invaders in India, as compared with their rapid advance in other parts of the world.
 The Arabs possibly only stationed small invasions independent of the Caliph.
 Arguments of doubtful validity have often been put forward to explain this unique phenomenon.
-Currently it is believed that it was the power of the Gurjara-Pratihara army that effectively barred the progress of the Muslims beyond the confines of Sindh, their first conquest for nearly three hundred years.
-In the light of later events this might be regarded as the "Chief contribution of the Gurjara-Pratiharas to the history of India".
+Currently it is believed that it was the power of the Pratihara army that effectively barred the progress of the Muslims beyond the confines of Sindh, their first conquest for nearly three hundred years.
+In the light of later events this might be regarded as the "Chief contribution of the Pratiharas to the history of India".